po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/10-Stu_Demo_Dynamic/README.md

-# 🏗️ Implement a Fetch Request to Display GitHub Data as HTML
+# 🏗️ Implement a fetch() Request to Display GitHub Data as HTML

 Work with a partner to implement the following user story: